Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_laser.md

 ## Using G1 S[0...254]

 The recommended way to control a laser is to use S parameters on [G1](/User_manual/Reference/Gcodes/G1) commands to set the laser power.
 Most programs that generate GCode for laser devices have this option.

+> Note: a G1 command without axis movement will not trigger the laser, there must be some movement.
+For example:
+`G1 S128 ; laser does not turn on`
+`G1 X10 S128 ; laser turns on`
+{.is-info}

 ## Using G1 raster clustering